loayalsaid1/alx-higher_level_programming/0x00-python-hello_world/README.md

 100-write.py -> print a string to stderr stream with sys module without using print.
 And give and exit code as well.

+101-compile -> compile a python file in the same directory

+101-compile -> decipher a byte code